 The District received authorization from an election held on June 5, 2012, to issue bonds of the District in an aggregate principal amount not to exceed \$72 million to finance specific construction and renovation projects approved by eligible voters within the District.
 The proposition required approval by at least 55% of the votes cast by eligible voters within the District (the Authorization).
-The bonds represent the first through fifth series of the authorized bonds to be issued under the Authorization.
+The bonds issued during the 2022-2023 fiscal year represent the sixth and final series of the authorized bonds to be issued under the Authorization.

-Purpose of Issuance
+Purpose